PikachuPenial/TotallyAccurateRichPresence/README.md

 <summary>Version 1.1</summary>
 <br>

-Released on <i>9/16/2023</i>
+Released on <i>9/17/2023</i>

+Hovering over a presence image now shows the players LVL and their progress as a percentage to the next LVL

+Refactored the process for presence updates

-Added Player Level and Player XP to the Main Menu presence
+Fixed a case of presence desync when returning to the Main Menu

+Removed custom logging system and switch logger to BepInEx (previously Unity)

 ---
 </details>